94th Training Division: 94th Division rebirth in the 21st century

 In September 2008, the 94th Training Division (Force Sustainment) entered "carrier status", under the command of Brigadier General Mark Corson, at Ft.
 Lee, Virginia.
 The division is one of three major divisions under the umbrella of the 80th Training Command (The Army School System), the third-largest command organization in the U.S. Army Reserve.

 On 17 October 2009, the 94th Training Division was reactivated, under the command of Brigadier General Karen LeDoux, at Ft.
 Lee, Virginia.
 The activation ceremony included many of the veterans of who served in the 94th Infantry Division during World War II.
 The event included the 3rd Infantry Regiment (The Old Guard) and its Fife and Drum Corps.

 The 94th Training Division's original red and blue colors flown by the division during World War II were returned by Army Heraldry.

-Subordinate units
+Organization

-As of 2018 the following units are subordinated to the 94th Training Division (Force Sustainment):
+The 94th Training Division (Force Sustainment) is a subordinate unit of the 80th Training Command (The Army School System — TASS).
+As of January 2026 the division consists of the following units: